Understanding Overparametrization in Survival Models through Interpolation: Interpolation and finite-norm interpolation

-that is, the smallest number of parameters for which the training loss \(\mathcal{L}_{train}(\theta)\) attains its infimum and cannot be further reduced by enlarging the parameter space.
-The model is said to admit an interpolation if $d^*<\infty$. \end{definition}
+that is, the smallest number of parameters for which the loss \(\mathcal{L}(\theta)\) attains its infimum and cannot be further reduced by enlarging the parameter space.
+The model is said to admit an interpolation if $d^*<\infty$ for any dataset $\mathcal{D}$. \end{definition}

-It aligns the notion of ``perfect fit’’ in survival learning with the general double-descent framework: the point where the loss function has reached its infimum, and enlarging the model space no longer improves the fit.
+It aligns the notion of ``perfect fit’’ in survival learning with the general interpolation framework: the point where the loss function has reached its infimum, and enlarging the model space no longer improves the fit.

-While the preceding analysis establishes when interpolation is algebraically possible, it does not guarantee that such interpolation can be achieved within a bounded parameter space.
+While the preceding analysis establishes when interpolation is algebraically possible, it does not guarantee that such interpolation can be achieved within a bounded parameter space within $\mathbb{R}^d$.
 In many over-parameterized models, the empirical loss may approach zero only as the parameter norm diverges, for instance, in logistic or softmax regression, exact interpolation requires $\|\theta\|\to\infty$ \citep{nakkiran2021deep}.
 Most classical double-descent analyses identify the interpolation threshold merely as the point where zero training loss becomes attainable \citep{advani2020highdim, nakkiran2021deep}, without explicitly requiring that the interpolating solution remain bounded.
 However, the sharpest and most interpretable double-descent curves have been observed in models that admit finite-norm interpolating solutions, such as minimum-norm linear regression and random-feature regression \citep{belkin2019reconciling, hastie2022surprises}.

 This link suggests that finite-norm interpolation governs not only the existence of perfect fitting, but also the visibility of double-descent in practice.
 When a model’s loss surface admits a broad near-zero-loss plateau within finite norms, test loss can decrease again beyond the interpolation threshold, forming the characteristic second descent.
-In contrast, when approaching the infimum requires unbounded parameters, as in most likelihood-based survival loss functions(see \Cref{sec:theory}), the plateau collapses, and double-descent becomes weak or absent.
+In contrast, when approaching the infimum requires unbounded parameters, as in most likelihood-based survival loss functions~(see \Cref{sec:theory}), the plateau collapses, and double-descent becomes weak or absent.

 Although the distinction between the mere existence of an interpolation and the existence of a finite-norm interpolation has been noted implicitly in the regression literature \citep{muthukumar2020harmless, liang2020multiple}, it has not been made explicitly and remains unexplored in the survival setup.
 As a result, we reexamine the notion of finite-norm interpolation in a general framework analogous to Definition \ref{def:interpolation_math}, which determines not only whether the interpolating solution is geometrically realizable, but also whether the corresponding double-descent behavior can be sharply observed in practice.